I’ve made finding the best yarn to use for arm knitting easy.

 It’s not as bulky as other fiber options.

-Great for beginners when knitting with arms to make garments and accessories like cowls and scarves.
+Red Heart Yarns are great for beginners when knitting with arms to make garments and accessories like cowls and scarves.
 Your project will make a great gift for a friend or family member.
 People appreciate receiving DIY home crafts as gifts.

 - Soft and lofty feel